vard88508/vrc-osc-miband-hrm/README.md

 5. Wait about ~15s and done!
 Now you sending data about your heart rate to VRChat (Don't forget to turn on OSC in Action menu)

 ## Example Avatar
-As some of you asked - I made [Example_Avatar.unitypackage](https://github.com/vard88508/vrc-osc-miband-hrm/raw/main/Example_Avatar.unitypackage) (which is also requires RED_SIM's [Simple counter shader](https://patreon.com/posts/simple-counter-62864361)) to show how it works on avatar side.
+As some of you asked - I made [Example_Avatar.unitypackage](https://github.com/vard88508/vrc-osc-miband-hrm/raw/main/Example_Avatar.unitypackage) (which is also requires RED_SIM's [Simple counter shader](https://patreon.com/posts/simple-counter-62864361)) to show how `Heartrate` parameter works on avatar side.